logo

 Plot Summary

 Marianne is far more attracted to Mr. Willoughby, a man who rescues her from a fall during one of her walks.
-The two begin an open courtship and others begin to think they are secretly engaged.
-One day, however, Willoughby announces that he will leave the county, and is uncertain of when he will return.
+The two begin an open courtship and others begin to think that they are secretly engaged.
+One day, however, Willoughby announces that he will leave the county and is uncertain of when he will return.
 Marianne is shocked and devastated.

-Edward visits the Dashwoods but given his inconsistent behavior, Elinor still cannot be sure of how he feels about her.
+Edward visits the Dashwoods, but given his inconsistent behavior, Elinor still cannot be sure of how he feels about her.
 Later, Elinor meets Lucy Steele at Barton Park, a young woman who confesses that she has been secretly engaged to Edward for four years.
 This crushes Elinor’s hopes, but she keeps the news from her mother and sister for fear of disappointing them.

 Mrs. Jennings invites Elinor and Marianne to spend the winter season with her in London.
 Marianne eagerly accepts, hoping to see Willoughby there, and Elinor reluctantly accompanies them.
-In London, Willoughby does not call on them despite Marianne’s multiple letters to him.
+In London, Willoughby does not call on them despite Marianne’s letters to him.
 When they see him at Lady Middleton’s party, he treats Marianne like a stranger.
 The next day, he delivers a letter apologizing for leading Marianne on and confessing that he has been long engaged to a wealthy Miss Grey.
 Marianne becomes sick with anxiety and Elinor learns that she and Willoughby were never engaged, leaving Marianne vulnerable to social humiliation.
-Colonel Brandon visits Elinor.
-He tells her that the reason for Willoughby’s sudden absence was that he was summoned to take responsibility for seducing and impregnating Colonel Brandon’s ward Eliza Williams.
-Elinor is moved by the colonel’s tale, as well as by his growing affection for Marianne.
-However, when she shares the news with her sister, Marianne finds it difficult to give up her idea of Willoughby’s good character.